opnfv/functest/docs/testing/developer/devguide/index.rst

 Create your own VnfOnboarding file

-you must create your entry point through a python clase as referenced in the configuration file
+you must create your entry point through a python class as referenced in the configuration file

 e.g. aaa => creation of the file <Functest repo>/functest/opnfv_tests/vnf/aaa/aaa.py